IamHenri/Flask-Sites-with-Bootstrap/README.md

 # Flask-Sites-with-Bootstrap

-I really like flask.
+Flask is handy!
 But I think its use may be improved with Bootstrap.
 Which I try to demonstrate here.
 There are obviously a lot of other way to do things I do here, and certainly more elegant.
 Anyway, the point is to provide a way of making websites with Flask and bootstrap.

+I use w3schools.com templates.
+You can use your own.

 Here you'll find some sets of scripts to build sites with Flask and Bootstrap.
-For every directory you'll download / clone / copy or whatever, you have to run these two commands to run your site :
+For every directory you'll download / clone / copy or whatever.
+Once in the directory you downliaded, you have to run these two commands to run your site :

-export FLASK_APP=app.py
+>export FLASK_APP=app.py

-flask run
+>flask run

 visit https://127.0.0.1:5000 and be amazed.